tyleretters/discography/README.md

 # Discography

-- This repo builds a canonical discography of the music of Tyler Etters in JSON.
+- This repo builds a canonical discography of the music of Tyler Etters.
+- This discography is incomplete.
-- Edit the `src/data.yml` file then run `convert.py` to generate JSON.
+- Edit the `src/data.yml` file then run `npm run build` to generate JSON.
+- `src/data.json` is a symlink to `dist/data.json` for now.
 - Release dates are in a modified "Long Now" format, prefixed with `0`.
 This also solves for some date/object/string/parsing/conversion issues.
-- This discography is incomplete.

 ## Requirements

-Built with Python 3.11.5.
-Imports:
+JSON script built with Python 3.11.5.
+See `src/convert.py` for required imports.

-- yaml
-- json
-- re
-- hashlib
-- datetime

 ## Usage Instructions